6 Strategies to Kickstart Your ESL Tutoring Side Gig

 Reach out to friends

 If you have some friends whose first language isn’t English, make sure you talk to them too.
-They may likely have some friends or family who are interested in learning English.
+They likely have some friends or family who are interested in learning English.
 My brother-in-law from Italy connected me with his father who was interested in lessons.
-Befriending my students also helped me to network, however, this approach depends on the conditions of your lessons and the culture where you teach English.
+Befriending my students also helped me to network; however, this approach depends on the conditions of your lessons and the culture where you teach English.
 Where I was in Prague, it was culturally acceptable to establish friendships with my students.